Recognition of same-sex unions in Japan: Legislative activity

 In December 2018, the Constitutional Democratic Party announced it would introduce a bill in 2019 to amend the Civil Code to legalise same-sex marriage.
 The bill was submitted to the National Diet by the CDP, the Communist Party and the Social Democratic Party on 3 June 2019.
 It sought to adopt gender-neutral language, with the terms "party of marriage" being used rather than "husband and wife", and "parents" rather than "father and mother".
 In June 2019, the CDP added the legalisation of same-sex marriage and ending discrimination against the LGBT community to their party platform ahead of the 2019 House of Councillors election.
 The bill did not advance before the 2021 general election.
 A new same-sex marriage bill was introduced to Parliament by the CDP in March 2023.
 The Communist Party introduced its own bill on 27 March 2023.

 In September 2020, the Nagaokakyō City Assembly adopted a motion urging the National Diet to discuss the legalization of same-sex marriage.
 Supporters of same-sex marriage hope the introduction of the partnership oath system in numerous municipalities will encourage parliamentarians to legalise same-sex marriage.
 The LGBT organisation Marriage for All Japan (結婚の自由をすべての人に, kekkon no jiyū o subete no hito ni) has also organised signature gatherings and meetings with lawmakers from across the political spectrum.
-The organisation noted in particular that the COVID-19 pandemic had made same-sex couples more "vulnerable" and "anxious", as they could not visit each other in hospitals nor were they entitled to any legal recognition if one of the partners were to die.
+The organisation noted in particular that the COVID-19 pandemic had made same-sex couples more "vulnerable" and "anxious", as they could not visit each other in hospitals nor entitled to any legal recognition if one of the partners were to die.